-- LDAPROUTE_EQUIVALENT() and LDAPROUTE_EQUIVALENT_FILE() permit you to specify equivalent host names, which are replaced by the masquerade domain name for LDAP routing lookups.
-For more information, refer to /usr/lib/mail/README. - As noted in the Release Notes that are part of the sendmail distribution at ftp://ftp.sendmail.org, the LDAPX map has been renamed to LDAP.
+■ LDAPROUTE_EQUIVALENT() and LDAPROUTE_EQUIVALENT_FILE() permit you to specify equivalent host names, which are replaced by the masquerade domain name for LDAP routing lookups.
+For more information, refer to /etc/mail/cf/README.

+As noted in the Release Notes that are part of the sendmail distribution at ftp://ftp.sendmail.org, the LDAPX map has been renamed to LDAP.
 Use the following syntax for LDAP.